andrijdemianczuk/ambitious_antelope/README.md

 # ambitious_antelope
-Ambitious Antelope is a project designed to bootstrap data mining an API endpoint returning JSON data with Apache Spark and Delta Lake
+Ambitious Antelope is a project designed to bootstrap data mining an API endpoint returning JSON data with Apache Spark and Delta Lake.
+This project is also designed to be a showcase on how to approach notebook-driven coding with a more generalized and abstracted approach commonly used in software engineering and application development.

 ## Introduction
 JSON has become the defacto standard for sending plain-text data quickly and seamlessly across networks with pseudo-structure.
 Although this makes things easy to understand with n-nested structures, it can sometime be difficult to map to a table.
 In this project we will attempt to do just that.
 Although this was developed primarily for use in [Databricks](https://www.databricks.com/try-databricks) notebooks, the concepts apply to Jupyter notebooks as well.